madreain/MadreainNote/Mac/Mac.md

 # Mac

-This is a repository of Mac applications, software, tools
+This is a repository of Mac applications, software, tools

 [English](Mac.md) | [中文](Mac-zh.md)